Liberty Law

 (Source: Royal Canadian Mounted Police)

 The police are also able to notify the public when a sexual offender is released from a correctional facility into the community.
 Therefore, even though the National Sex Offenders Registry is not accessible to the public, the police can make them aware.
 If your name is entered onto the National Sex Offenders Registry, you could potentially be on it for life.
-A successful legal strategy presented by a sexual assault lawyer from our Edmonton or Grande Prairie Office can help you avoid this.
+A successful legal defence from a skilled sexual assault lawyer at Liberty Law can help you avoid this.

 If you have a criminal law issue, contact one of our lawyers immediately.